 Support our Military and Veterans:

 Debbie co-sponsored and supported a wide variety of legislation to support our Military and Veterans including sponsoring legislation that starts the process of building a “Gold Star Family” Memorial at Wesley Bolin Plaza by the state capitol.
 Debbie has made an extra effort to attend veteran events because her father served in WWII.
 Debbie has spoken at and attended Veteran Day, Memorial Day, and 9/11 events and is being supported by many veterans.

 We must make it a priority to support our military and veterans.
 They give of their lives to protect the freedoms we too often take for granted.
 We must protect our state’s military bases and improve services for our veterans.

 1st Amendment: We must protect our constitutional rights of freedom of religion and freedom of speech.
 We hear of too many cases where these rights are being gradually eroded away.
 Political correctness and lack of common sense seem to have run amuck.

-Debbie sponsored HB2625, legislation supported by millions of people of all faith and legislation that directly upholds the 1st amendment of the U.S. Constitution.
-The legislation fights back against the Obama administration’s government mandate that forces religious employers to provide abortion and sterilization drugs even when doing so violates the employers religious beliefs.
+Debbie sponsored HB2625, legislation supported by millions of people of all faiths and legislation that directly upholds the 1st amendment of the U.S. Constitution.
+The legislation fought back against the Obama administration’s government mandate that forced religious employers to provide abortion and sterilization drugs to their employees even when doing so violates the employers religious beliefs.
 Government is not allowed to prohibit the free exercise of religion according to the 1st amendment of the U.S. Constitution.
 Employers, like Catholic-based, St. Vincent De Paul, or Baptist Colleges should not be forced by the government to do something that violates their religious beliefs.